grettke/help/Org-Mode_Fundamentals.md

 They are separate and distinct operations.

-&ldquo;Programming&rdquo; is logically an activity that is the combination of these 3 activites.
+"Programming" is logically an activity that is the combination of these 3 activites.
 It is interactively performed by Sysop.
 It is not a distinct or isolated operation.
 Results of one activity exist here and serve as inputs to another activity.

+<a id="org1eff3cb"></a>

 ### Helper Functions